Skip to main content

 Body Mass Index (BMI) uses your height, weight, ethnicity and sex to calculate if you are at a healthy weight, underweight, overweight or obese - find out what your BMI is using the BMI calculator.

 If you are overweight or obese you are at more risk of complications during and after surgery.
-NHS guidance is available to help you improve your diet and encourage exercise to reduce your BMI for surgery.
+The NHS Better Health website can help you improve your diet and encourage exercise to reduce your BMI for surgery.

 Exercises